bharagha/eal-2025.2.0/libraries/dl-streamer/docs/source/dev_guide/advanced_install/advanced_install_guide_prerequisites.md

 > version](https://github.com/intel/linux-npu-driver/releases).
 Please
 > pay attention to access to the device as a non-root user.

-Note that the following error can be reported when running Intel® DL Streamer on NPU device:
+Note that the following error can be reported when running Deep Learning Streamer on NPU device:

 ```bash